-I was really excited to write about MLK yesterday.
-His life and contribution to the civil rights movement was the reason our kids had a holiday break.
+I was really excited to write about Martin Luther King Jr. His life and contribution to the civil rights movement was the reason our kids had a holiday break.
 His memory is what stirred my heart as a 17-year-old wondering about her future.

 Except I didn’t write anything.

 Usually, I’d stay up late making it happen.

 But my pillow was the only thing I could think about.

 I love you sleep.